How to save for vacation

 Key takeaways

-• Creating a vacation budget helps you estimate how much you'll need to save for your trip.
+• Creating a vacation budget lets you estimate how much you'll need to save for your trip.

 • A dedicated vacation savings account can help you resist spending the money you want to use for your travel.